curityio/nginx_oauth_proxy_module/README.md

 >
 > **Context**: `location`

-An array of at least one trusted web origins that SPA clients will execute in.\
+An array of at least one trusted web origins where SPA clients will run in the browser.\
-This can be repeated for related web subdomains if required, as below, though most commonly there is a single web domain:
+Multiple web subdomains can be configured, though a single web domain is the most common use case:

 ```nginx
 location / {